gkpazahi/Breakout-Game/README.md

 # Breakout-GameBreakout Game - Capstone Project

-A classic Breakout game built with Python and Pygame as the final project for the course.
+A classic Breakout game built with Python and Pygame as the final project for college course.
 Features:
     Paddle & Ball Physics – Control the paddle to bounce the ball.
     Brick Breaking – Clear all bricks to win.